John Boyle (congressman): Federal district judge

 Boyle received a recess appointment from President John Quincy Adams on October 20, 1826, to a seat on the United States District Court for the District of Kentucky vacated by Judge Robert Trimble.
 He was nominated to the same position by President Adams on December 13, 1826.
 He was confirmed by the United States Senate on February 12, 1827, received his commission the same day, and continued as district judge until his death.

 Death and legacy

-Boyle died on February 28, 1834, near Danville, Boyle County, Kentucky, depressed following his wife's death in a cholera epidemic the preceding June, notwithstanding the presence of many of his children and grandchildren.
+Boyle died on February 28, 1834, near Danville, Kentucky, depressed following his wife's death in a cholera epidemic the preceding June, notwithstanding the presence of many of his children and grandchildren.
 He was interred beside her in Danville's Bellevue Cemetery.